-The income categories in which certain racial or ethnic groups face a disproportionately greater need in combatting housing problems are as follows:
+The income categories in which groups face a disproportionately greater need in combatting housing problems are as follows:

 According to 2017-2021 CHAS data, there were a total of 24,345 households within the extremely lowincome category in Raleigh.
 Of these households, 20,385 (83.7%) experienced one or more of the four housing problems.
 Extremely low-income households made up the greatest share of households experiencing at least one housing problem.
-Within the racial and ethnic groups, Hispanic households faced disproportionately greater need with 95.7% of households experiencing one or more of the four housing problems.
+Hispanic households faced disproportionately greater need with 95.7% of households experiencing one or more of the four housing problems.
 Hispanic households experienced housing problems at a rate 12 percentage points higher than the jurisdiction as a whole.

 There was a total of 24,289 households in Raleigh categorized as very low-income.
 Among these households, 18,970 (78.1%) experienced at least one of the four housing problems.
-The percentage of very low-income Black/African American households experiencing at least one housing problem was the highest at 81.9%; however, this rate does not demonstrate disproportionately greater need compared to the overall jurisdiction.
+The percentage of very low-income African American households experiencing at least one housing problem was the highest at 81.9%; however, this rate does not demonstrate disproportionately greater need compared to the overall jurisdiction.

 A total of 31,550 households in Raleigh were categorized as low income.
 Among these households, 11,990 (38%) experienced one or more of the four housing problems.
-Within the racial and ethnic groups, White low-income households faced the greatest need, with 41.4% experiencing at least one housing problem; however, there was no disproportionate need among racial and ethnic groups.
+White low-income households faced the greatest need, with 41.4% experiencing at least one housing problem; however, this rate does not demonstrate disproportionately greater need compared to the overall jurisdiction.

 There was a total of 20,920 moderate income households in Raleigh.
 Among these households, 2,465 (11.8%) reported experiencing at least one of the four housing problems.
-Within the racial and ethnic groups, American Indian or Alaska Native households experienced disproportionately greater need with 55.6% of households experiencing at least one housing problem.
+American Indian or Alaska Native households experienced disproportionately greater need with 55.6% of households experiencing at least one housing problem.